MithilShah/edtech-demo-store/src/README.md

 foo@bar:~$ docker-compose up --build products web-ui
 ```

-For instructions specific to each Retail Demo Store web service, view the README page in each service sub-directory.
+For instructions specific to each Edtech Demo web service, view the README page in each service sub-directory.

 ## Web UI Service